 The upright drill should always have a place in the workshop.
-It is much easier to drill with it than in the lathe, and the mandrel will thus be saved considerably.
+It is much easier to drill with it than in the lathe, and the mandrel will thus be gaved considerably.

+thus be saved considerably.
 The latter should never be used except for light work.
 A variety of drilling apparatus will hereafter be described in this series, so that we need not now write more upon this part of cur subject.